We offer a comprehensive range of services

 It has been common practice to vaccinate dogs and cats every year.
 The ‘annual booster’ has been an important part of a pet’s annual health program for many years.
 These vaccinations have provided many animals with good protection against the potentially deadly diseases including parvo, hepatitis and distemper.
 The widespread use of these vaccines have kept diseases such as parvo at a low level in the dog population of Hamilton and surrounding areas.

-Recently, a new vaccine has become available that reliably provides 3 years of protection for these three diseases.
-This new vaccine has been made to provide a longer period of immunity than the currently available vaccines which are registered for 1 year of protection.
-This vaccine will be suitable for many dogs, particularly farm/working dogs, and those with little exposure to other dogs.
+A three yearly or ‘triennial’ vaccine is available that reliably provides 3 years of protection for these three diseases.
+This vaccine provides a longer period of immunity than ánnual’ vaccines which are registered for 1 year of protection.
+This vaccine is suitable for many dogs, particularly farm/working dogs, and those with little exposure to other dogs.

-Even though many dogs will benefit from the new 3 year vaccine, Hamilton Vetcare continues to recommend annual health checks for your dog.
+Even though many dogs will benefit from a 3 yearly vaccine, Hamilton Vetcare continues to recommend annual health checks for your dog.
 It’s important to remember that 1 year of your dog’s life is equivalent to approximately 7 years of our lives.
 Early detection and prevention of diseases such as kidney disease, heart disease and diabetes is only possible with regular health checks.
 These regular health checks are especially important for mature and senior pets.

 Tightrope Cruciate repair